saadtazi/firefox-profile-js/README.md

         wd = require('wd');

     // set some userPrefs if needed
+    // Note: make sure you call updateProferences and encoded()
+    //       after setting some userPrefs
     var fp = new FirefoxProfile();
     // activate and open firebug by default for all sites fp.setPreference('extensions.firebug.allPagesActivation', 'on');